VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 If you are also going to examine whether different colors dissolve at different rates, you can make your guess about that too.
 You should put your guesses in order from fastest to slowest.
 You can use a chart like the one below.

 - Clear plastic cups

-- Make a chart in journal showing the different liquids and Skittle colors so that you can record how long it takes for each Skittle to dissolve in each solution.
+- Print out or draw a chart (like the one above) in your journal to record how long it takes for each Skittle to dissolve in each solution.

-- Pour ½ cup of each solution into a separate pint glass jar.
+- Pour ½ cup of each solution into separate plastic cups and label each cup.

-- Drop a yellow Skittle in each jar and time how long it takes for each one to have the color completely disappear.
+- Drop a yellow Skittle in each jar and time how long it takes for the color to disappear from each one completely.
 Write down the time on the chart in the journal.

 - Does the solution bubble when you drop the Skittles in?

 - How does the dye dissolve?